 - Always monitor your credit report to catch mistakes early.

-The type of credit inquiry matters most
+The type of credit inquiry that matters most

 How to handle unauthorized hard inquiries